Overview

 - Electrical: To avoid electrical damage (which is not considered a manufacturer's defect), please acquire and install a single-outlet surge suppressor rated at 1080 joules or higher.
 A surge without protection can damage a grinder at the power switch, the capacitor, the motor, or the wiring.

-- Replacing burrs: NEVER use a flathead screwdriver and hammer to wedge under the burrs for removal.
+- Replacing burrs: NEVER use a flat head screwdriver and hammer to wedge UNDER the burrs for removal.
 This could badly damage your grinder.